From newsletters to predicting possible cancellation: tactics to reduce churn from The Audiencers’ Festival Madrid

 Who drives the lion’s share of your company’s income?
 This is the pivotal question that any publisher must address to refine its marketing strategies in an era dominated by the subscription payment model.
 When it comes to El Confidencial, a substantial 40% of revenue is generated by a mere 2% of its readers.
 It’s clear where resources should be.
 For El Confidencial, the unswerving objective is to hone in on the immensely valuable, so-called middle of the funnel.

-Simply measuring and analyzing reader behavior is the essential tactic to employ here, looking at metrics such as RFV (Recency, Frequency and Volume) that such as Financial Times have been tracking for some time.
+Simply measuring and analyzing reader behavior is the essential tactic to employ here, looking at metrics such as RFV (Recency, Frequency and Volume) that publishers such as Financial Times have been tracking for some time.

 Pay attention to other types of involuntary cancellations such as card expiry